GCheung55/Neuro/README.md

     ,hp: 1000
 });

-// Add multiple datasets to the collection Humans.add({
+// Add multiple datasets to the collection, must be an Array Humans.add([{
     firstName: 'Kareem Abdul'
     ,lastName: 'Jabbar'
     ,hp: 1000